Business Management

 Lecture content:

 The transition of the global economy towards greater sustainability depends heavily on the requirements of investors.
-The consideration of sustainability criteria by investors, e.g. when banks grant loans or when selecting assets in the portfolio, influences the behaviour of those seeking capital.
+The consideration of sustainability criteria by investors, e.g. when banks grant loans or when selecting assets in the portfolio, influences the behavior of those seeking capital.
 At the same time, capital that is consciously made available for sustainable investments can trigger sustainable changes (e.g. climate-friendly initiatives, female empowerment, poverty reduction).
-The following aspects are covered: - Governance, CSR, ESG and finance: influence on investors and borrowers - (Regulatory) framework conditions: United Nations SDGs, EU Taxonomy, Sustainable Finance Disclosure Regulation, ESG ratings, Non-Financial Reporting Directive, etc. - Financial literacy and the associated positive effects on reducing (old-age) poverty, better provision, green investments, etc. - Microcredit and its role in achieving the SDGs, especially poverty reduction through entrepreneurship, female empowerment, improving the living conditions of children - Impact investing or socially responsible investing and its contribution to achieving the SDGs via green finance, climate finance, etc.
+The following aspects are covered: - governance, CSR, ESG and finance: influence on investors and borrowers; - (regulatory) framework conditions: United Nations SDGs, EU Taxonomy, Sustainable Finance Disclosure Regulation, ESG ratings, Non-Financial Reporting Directive, etc.; - financial literacy and the associated positive effects on reducing (old age) poverty, better provision, green investments, etc.; - microcredit and its role in achieving the SDGs, especially poverty reduction through entrepreneurship, female empowerment, improving the living conditions of children; - impact investing or socially responsible investing and its contribution to achieving the SDGs via green finance, climate finance, etc.

 Learning Outcomes:

-Upon completing this course, alumni know drivers of sustainability orientation in finance.
-They understand the financial relevancy of a sustainability orientation, the pressure exercised by investors, politics and NGOs to increasingly consider sustainability aspects that companies and financial intermediaries are exposed to.
-Moreover, they understand the potential positive effects of a sustainability orientation as suggested by the SDGs on a corporate level as well as from a more holistic viewpoint.
-By comprehensively discussing the topics mentioned along with their many interfaces to facilitate sustainability on different levels (diversity, female empowerment, fighting poverty, climate change) this course promotes systematic and holistic thinking.
-Alumni know about the relevance and role of sustainable finance for nudging positive change in terms of governance as well as ecological and social aspects.
+Upon completion of this course, students will: - know drivers of sustainability orientation in finance; - understand the financial relevancy of sustainability orientation, the pressure exercised by investors, politics, and NGOs to increasingly consider sustainability aspects that companies and financial intermediaries are exposed to; - understand the potential positive effects of a sustainability orientation as suggested by the SDGs on a corporate level as well as from a more holistic viewpoint; - have learned systematic and holistic thinking, by comprehensively discussing the topics mentioned along with their many interfaces to facilitate sustainability on different levels (diversity, female empowerment, fighting poverty, climate change); and - know about the relevance and role of sustainable finance for nudging positive change in terms of governance as well as ecological and social aspects.

 Superior module: